 Everybody Reads volunteers have spent over 11400 hours reading

 to Noble Elementary School students.

-I've grown monthly volunteer turnout by a compounded annual growth
+I have grown monthly volunteer turnout by a compounded annual

 Noble Elementary School students.

 Kindergarten to fifth-grade students at our monthly program have